day8/re-frame/docs/Effects.md

 `value` supplied for that `key`.

 That `:dispatch` `key` instructs that an event should be dispatched.
-The `value` is the vector to dispatch.
+The `value` given is the vector to dispatch.

 There's many other possible
 effects, like for example `:dispatch-later` or `:set-local-store`.